 - Daily: cardiac and strength training exercise, food tracking via My Fitness Pal

 What I love about PowerSheets is that each month includes space for evaluation and tending.
 Progress however small should be acknowledged.
 There is always space for adjustments as life becomes busier, but this system helps to keep the eye on the prize.

-As the big picture referred back to bite size pieces chip away and the larger goal.
-Since the goals and action steps all point to a why and the what the ability to invest in the process becomes just as important as the end result.
+As the big picture referred back to bite-size pieces chip away and the larger goal.
+Since the goals and action steps all point to a why and what the ability to invest in the process becomes just as important as the end result.